watem-sedem/watem-sedem/docs/tutorial.rst

     :lines: 28-30

-To do so, you can make a copy of the `tutorial_1.ini`-file in a directory of your choice, and adapt the ini-file with the lines stated above.
+To do so, you can make a copy of the `tutorial_1.ini`-file in a directory of your choice, adapt the ini-file with the lines stated above, and rename the file to 'tutorial_2.ini'.
+Then the adapted model can be ran using
 .. code-block::

     cn_ws $your_favorite_folder/tutorial_2.ini

-If this is not working out as it should, please check if the reference `your_favorite_folder` is the folder where you saved the `tutorial_2.ini`- file.
-If unsure, you can always check and run the reference `tutorial_2 .ini`-file present in the repository:
+If this is not working as it should, please check if the reference '`your_favorite_folder`' is the folder where you saved the `tutorial_2.ini`- file.
+If unsure, you can always check and run the reference `tutorial_2 .ini`-file present in the repository with:

 .. code-block::

     cn_ws <path to cn-ws repository>/cn_ws/docs/tutorials/tutorial_2.ini

-We see the following output rasters emerge in the output folder:
+The following output rasters will emerge in the output folder:

 - :ref:`SediExport_kg.rst <sediexportrst>`,
 - :ref:`SediOut_kg.rst <sedioutrst>`,